TeleLink Mental Health

 - Interpretation services (free of charge) in any language

 - No fee for service; must be a resident of Ontario

 TeleLink also supports remote areas outside of Ontario, including Nunavut and the Northwest Territories.
 Team members are licensed to offer care in these other areas of Canada, to ensure that mental health services are available to these remote communities.
 The partnerships provide the same services to these territories through a common referral pathway.

 Telepsychology (virtual psychological services) are also offered by the TeleLink program to rural children’s mental health centres.
 The Telepsychology program works closely with psychometrists from a variety of remote regions to ensure reliable test administration, quality of service, clinical consultation, supervision and capacity building to under-served populations.

 Our main referral pathway via the Tele-mental Health Service (TMHS) is funded by the Ministry of Health and offered free of charge to Ontario residents under the age of 18.

-Sickkids collaborates with the Children’s Hospital of Eastern Ontario (CHEO) and the Child and Parent Resource Institute (CPRI) to provide consultations to rural, remote or underserviced areas with expert mental health supports.
+Sickkids collaborates with the Children’s Hospital of Eastern Ontario (CHEO) and Vanier Children's Mental Wellness to provide consultations to rural, remote or underserviced areas with expert mental health supports.

 Who can refer?